Saint Luke's has three forms of grantmaking: board grants, general discretionary and community discretionary.

 June 22, 2020 (decision at board meeting early September)

 September 21, 2020 (decision at board meeting early December)

 Please submit your application by 11:59 p.m. on the above dates.

 Discretionary grants of $15,000 or less are accepted and approved on a rolling basis (no deadline).
-Please contact someone on the program staff prior to submitting an application.
+Please contact email@example.com prior to submitting an application.
 Applicants will be notified of a decision within four weeks of submission.

 Purpose: Requests for discretionary funding will be considered for time-sensitive or one-time requests under $15,000 that are tied to our strategy.
 These might include leveraging or matching opportunities, capacity building, or grants to organizations with whom we are just starting a relationship.
 Discretionary dollars can also be used for special projects such as a strategic plan or summer program initiative.
 Finally, discretionary grants can be used to fund pilot projects.

 As is the case with all kind of grantmaking the Foundation does, a conversation with a member of the program staff will be required before submitting an application.
 This can take place over the phone.
 Click here to email us and set up a meeting now.

 Community discretionary grants are non-board grants for $15,000 or less that provide programming/and or services in the SLF footprint but are not related to a one-time specific event.
 They must be made to a 501(c)(3) organization and not to a vendor.
 The Foundation’s community discretionary budget for 2020 will be $150,000.

 Please note, the community discretionary grantmaking process will change in 2020.
 The Resident Advancement Committee, comprised of residents from the Buckeye, Mt.Pleasant, Larchmere and Woodhill areas, not staff, will review and approve applications.
 If you are interested in applying for a community discretionary grant, please click here to learn more about the process.